ibm-cloud-architecture/ibm-cloud-stencils/README.md

 * Yellow (RGB 237, 193, 28, or Hex EDC11C) - Can also be used for specific lines as additional color besides blue.

 ### Group/Container Steps
+1. Objects are provided as containers, groups, or both:
+a.
+IBM Cloud - Provided as a container with optional IBM Cloud icon.
+b.
+Virtual Private Cloud - Provided as a container with optional IBM Cloud icon.
+c.
+Region - Provided as a container with a list of regions to select from.
+d.
+Zone - Provided as a container with a relative list of regions to select from.
+e.
+Network ACL - Provided as a container with optional security icon.
+f.
+Security Group - Provided as a rectangular container, rectangular outline, or circular outline to accomodate various uses but may be reduced to a single option.
+g.
+Auto Scale Group - Provided as a rectangular container, rectangular outline, or circular outline to accomodate various uses but may be reduced to a single option.
+h.
+Performance Group (GT only) - Provided as a rectangular container, rectangular outline, or circular outline to accomodate various uses but may be reduced to a single option.
 1. Drag and drop the desired group/containers from the groups onto the canvas.
 2. Select a single name from the provided list in the region and zone or replace with another name.
 3. Optionally delete any group/container name that is not desired to save vertical space.